Sharesale

 Date:

-The latest communication from the Alliance of Motion Picture and Television Producers (AMPTP) to the Writers Guild of America (WGA) shows signs of progress on critical issues that have escalated to the brink of a strike.
+The latest communication from the Alliance of Motion Picture and Television (AMPTP) to the Guild of America (WGA) shows signs of progress on critical issues that have escalated to the brink of a strike.

-The topics under consideration include artificial intelligence, staffing protocols, and the disclosure of streaming service viewership data, according to exclusive information obtained by TheWrap.
+The topics under consideration include artificial intelligence, staffing protocols, and the disclosure of service viewership data, according to exclusive information obtained by TheWrap.

 According to reports, one of the notable offerings by the studios is the willingness to share viewership metrics for streaming content.
 This strategic move addresses a pivotal point of contention that has fueled the ongoing dispute.